-Kenyon College has a long standing record of nondiscrimination in employment and opportunity based on age, ancestry, disability, national or ethnic origin, race, religion, sex or sexual orientation.
+Kenyon College has a long standing record of nondiscrimination in employment and opportunity based on race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and/or mental disability, age, religion, medical condition, veteran status, marital status, or any other characteristic protected by institutional policy or state, local, or federal law.
 The President has issued the following policy statement regarding nondiscrimination:

-Kenyon is committed to providing equal employment opportunity without regard to age, ancestry, disability, national or ethnic origin, race, religion, sex or sexual orientation and additionally, does not support discrimination on the basis of marital status, political belief or activity or status as a veteran.
-This policy applies to all areas of employment, including recruitment, hiring, training and development, promotion, transfer, termination, layoff, compensation, benefits, social and recreational programs, all other conditions and privileges of employment in accordance with applicable federal, state and local laws.
+Kenyon is committed to providing equal employment opportunity without regard to race, color, national origin, ancestry, sex, gender, gender identity, gender expression, sexual orientation, physical and/or mental disability, age, religion, medical condition, veteran status, marital status, or any other characteristic protected by institutional policy or state, local, or federal law.
+This policy applies to all areas of employment, including recruitment, hiring, training and development, promotion, transfer, termination, layoff, compensation, benefits, social and recreational programs, as well as all other conditions and privileges of employment in accordance with applicable federal, state and local laws.

 Equal employment opportunity notices are posted on appropriate employee bulletin boards as required by law.
 The notices summarize the rights of employees to equal opportunity in employment and lists the names and addresses of the various government agencies that may be contacted in the event that any person believes he or she has been discriminated against.